This week is Siggraph 2022, where Nvidia will be doing one of the keynotes.

-By connecting directly into the brain, we should be able to create experiences that are indistinguishable from the real world and place us in these alternative realities far more realistically.
+By connecting directly to the brain, we should be able to create experiences that are indistinguishable from the real world and place us in these alternative realities far more realistically.

-Meta Reality Labs is researching and developing haptic gloves to bring the sense of touch to the metaverse in the future.
+Meta Reality Labs is researching and developing haptic gloves to bring a sense of touch to the metaverse in the future.

 Human Digital Twins

 One of the biggest problems with video games is that the NPCs, no matter how good the graphics are, tend to use very limited scripts.
 They don’t learn, they don’t change, and they are barely more capable than the animatronics at Disneyland.

 But with the creation of human digital twins, we will gain the ability to populate the worlds we create with far more realistic citizens.